 Depending on which path you take into Galaxy’s Edge, you’ll experience a different cinematic reveal of the land.
 The tunnel closest to Fantasyland grants a first glimpse of the famous Millennium Falcon: Smugglers Run, the life-size centerpiece of one of the expansion’s two E-Ticket attractions.

-The path from Critter Country leads to ancient ruins concealing the Resistance’s secret encampment, setting off Star Wars: Rise of the Resistance, the other groundbreaking ride opening in the end of 2019.
+The path from Critter Country leads to ancient ruins concealing the Resistance’s secret encampment, setting off Star Wars: Rise of the Resistance, the other groundbreaking ride opening January 17, 2020.

 The Frontierland entrance opens straight onto the center of the bustling Black Spire Outpost, which is built around a mysterious onyx monolith embedded in the town square.